Finite-Time Analysis of Natural Actor-Critic for POMDPs: Finite-Time Bounds for NAC for POMDPs

-\item At each iteration, $m$ samples are used by $m$-step TD learning.
+4. At each iteration, $m$ samples are used by $m$-step TD learning.
 Thus, the sample complexity of $m$-step TD learning is $mK$.
-As such, there is a tradeoff between accuracy in and sample complexity in policy evaluation.
+As such, there is a tradeoff between accuracy (to avoid perceptual aliasing) and sample complexity in policy evaluation.
+As such, the sample complexity to achieve a target error $\epsilon > 0$ is $\widetilde{\cO}\Big(\frac{1}{(1-\gamma)^2\epsilon^4}\Big)$.